Monday, August 31, 2009

 We patch and upgrade when we should redesign and rethink.

-We’ve filled in the edges of the map but haven’t gone back and checked to see if the other places are still the same.
+We’ve filled in the edges of the map but haven’t gone back and looked at things we've already discovered from different perspectives.

 We look down not up.